Discovery Klingons and Star Trek's Continuity

 Visual continuity has always been a quality mark of Star Trek, and an important part of its canon.
 With the extreme redesign of the Klingons and of everything related to them (such as the starships), Discovery has abandoned this longstanding principle.
 The purported reason is that the producers of the series wanted to appeal to a "modern audience".
 But does this mean a total reboot was inevitable?

 Still, the makers of Discovery decided to throw this legacy away.
 They replaced our beloved Klingons with a clumsy race that is barely capable of clear articulation and whose styling is ridiculously overblown.
+They turned one of the most formidable sci-fi civilizations ever created into a pseudo-religious xenophobic sect with foolish leaders.
 I could feel a little bit better about the unwarranted redesign of the Klingons if it were successful.
 The USS Enterprise NCC-1701 suffered the same fate in Discovery, but the visual reboot of the ship in "Will You Take My Hand?" is at least aesthetically pleasing and still looks like an Enterprise.
 In contrast, everything about the all-new Klingons is just appalling.

 It is true that Star Trek had plenty of inconsistent visuals already before Discovery, and few people have cared more for them than me.
 But with the new Klingons and some other questionable design decisions the makers of the series cross a line.
 We're not talking about the Trills, a race that appeared just once on TNG before it was decided to alter their appearance for DS9.
 We're not talking about make-up updates thanks to new techniques, like the moving antennae of the Andorians on Enterprise.
 We're not talking about something that may ever make sense in canon or only in our headcanon, like the previous changes to the Klingons.
 Discovery is and will always be visually incompatible with everything that came before.
 The visuals are one of several aspects in which Discovery is Star Trek in name only.

-What's worse, Discovery does not try to extend the painting the way that all previous series did, including Enterprise.
-It paints over the canvas of the existing Star Trek.
+Discovery does not try to extend the painting the way that all previous series did, including Enterprise.
+It paints all over the canvas of the existing Star Trek.
 Setting the series in the 2250s was the first big mistake because canon problems are inevitable once new stories are shoehorned into an era that is already taken by an old series.
+It is odd how the producers themselves lament this setting as if they didn't anticipate the problems (Discovery being the third prequel in a row).

 The Klingon Forehead Problem - the history of the legendary continuity problem until Enterprise